 "For in my mind I imagine my beloved Valaam, and constantly behold it across the great ocean..."

 You can read about St Herman's letters to Valaam through this link.
 Scroll down for more extensive resources on this beloved, humble monk who speaks to us today and calls us to follow the infinitely humble One, our Lord, God and Savior Jesus Christ.

 Commemorated August 9 (glorification) and December 13 (repose).

-Monday, August 9 at 7:00am - Akathist to St Herman
+Tuesday, August 9 at 7:00am - Akathist to St Herman of Alaska